Find out what Medicare Part D is and what it covers.

-All Part D plans work the same way and are made up of 3 coverage periods.
+All Part D plans work the same way and are made up of 3 coverage periods:

-1- Initial Coverage Period
+1. Initial Coverage Period

 Once you meet your annual deductible, you enter the first period, called the Initial Coverage Period.
 During this coverage period, your prescription benefits begin until you reach a limit that’s set by Medicare.

 Once this limit is reached, you enter the second coverage period.

-2- Coverage Gap
+2. Coverage Gap

 This second period is the Coverage Gap, commonly referred to as the “donut hole.”
-While in the Coverage Gap, you will pay a much higher share of your drug costs.
-But like the first period, there is a coverage limit for this period as well.
+While in the Coverage Gap, you’ll pay a much higher share of your drug costs.
+But like the first period, there’s a coverage limit for this period as well.

 Once you hit the Coverage Gap limit, you will enter the third period.

-3- Catastrophic Coverage
+3. Catastrophic Coverage

 The third and final coverage period is Catastrophic Coverage.
-During this final period, you will pay a small percentage of your prescription costs until the end of the year.
+During this final period, you’ll pay a small percentage of your prescription costs until the end of the year.

-How much does Medicare Part D cost?
+What does Medicare Part D cover?

 If I don’t take any medications, do I need to sign up for part D?